bbengfort/django-generic-json-views/README.md

 or to provide other context data in the View logic.
 These generic views allow that, and correctly render JSON data with the correct HTTP Headers.

+More documentation can be found at Read the Docs: [Django Generic JSON Views Documentation](http://django-generic-json-views.readthedocs.org/en/latest/)

 ## Installation

 The easiest way to install this library is to use `pip` as follows: